mauricelanghinrichs/ABCdeZ.jl/docs/src/index.md

 ϵ = 0.3
 ```

 Then we set up the inference of a first model.
-The normal prior is specified via ```Distributions``` (see "Prior" box below).
+The normal prior is specified via ```Distributions``` (for more see "Prior" box below).
 Note that the model is solely specified by a
 random simulation for a given ``θ``.
-The distance function here simply reports the absolute distance between the random model output and the single data point.
+The distance function here simply reports the absolute distance between the random model output and the single data point (see [here](#Features-for-the-distance-methods) for additional features in the distance function).

 ```julia
 ### model 1 inference